 Though this was an unexpected bond in an unusual setting, Hartman has focused on the idea of commonalities in recent years.
 It began when Hartman traveled to Ghana in 1998 where she stayed for a year to learn more about the stories of those affected by the Atlantic Slave Trade, but she ended up writing a more personal story based on her mother's ancestral roots in Ghana.
 She documented this experience in a 2007 book, "Lose Your Mother: A Journey Along the Atlantic Slave Route," where she had to rethink notions of a shared experience among the peoples of the African Diaspora and learned to broaden her meanings of identity and community in a global world.

 But disclosing these revelations came with a cost, she said.
 "People have very strong feelings about 'Lose Your Mother.'
 Some people liked it, but some hated it because it talked about the tensions between African-Americans and Africans," she said.
 "And then there was my mother; she was upset because she felt exposed in a way.
-It was like, 'Why do
+It was like, 'Why do you have to talk about your family at all.'"
+Turning the attention toward her family wasn't the initial plan.

 "I was struggling with the lack of firsthand accounts.
 I asked myself, 'How am I going to write a book about an encounter with nothing?'" said Hartman, whose many specializations include African-American history. " It was the other scholars I was with who said, 'This story is very personal.
 Stop resisting.'"
 Reviewing the detailed journal she kept during her stay in Ghana, Hartman saw her story come alive on the pages.
 "I had hundreds of pages of my experiences, enabling me to reflect on the scholarly and the personal," she said.